Asus ROG Strix OLED XG27UCDMG 27"

 Main Differences

-• The display type is OLED/AMOLED on Asus ROG Strix OLED XG27UCDMG 27″ and QD-OLED, OLED/AMOLED on MSI MPG 322URX QD-OLED 32″.
+• The display type is OLED/AMOLED on Asus ROG Strix OLED XG27UCDMG 27″ and QD-OLED/OLED/AMOLED on MSI MPG 322URX QD-OLED 32″.

-• The screen size is 26.5″ on Asus ROG Strix OLED XG27UCDMG 27″ and 31.5″ on MSI MPG 322URX QD-OLED 32″.
+• Screen size is 26.5″ on Asus ROG Strix OLED XG27UCDMG 27″ and 31.5″ on MSI MPG 322URX QD-OLED 32″.

-• The pixel density is 166 ppi on Asus ROG Strix OLED XG27UCDMG 27″ and 139 ppi on MSI MPG 322URX QD-OLED 32″.
+• Pixel density is 166 ppi on Asus ROG Strix OLED XG27UCDMG 27″ and 139 ppi on MSI MPG 322URX QD-OLED 32″.

-• The height is 369.2 mm on Asus ROG Strix OLED XG27UCDMG 27″ and 418 mm on MSI MPG 322URX QD-OLED 32″.
+• Height is 369.2 mm on Asus ROG Strix OLED XG27UCDMG 27″ and 418 mm on MSI MPG 322URX QD-OLED 32″.

-• The width is 610.3 mm on Asus ROG Strix OLED XG27UCDMG 27″ and 718 mm on MSI MPG 322URX QD-OLED 32″.
+• Width is 610.3 mm on Asus ROG Strix OLED XG27UCDMG 27″ and 718 mm on MSI MPG 322URX QD-OLED 32″.

-• The thickness is 66.5 mm on Asus ROG Strix OLED XG27UCDMG 27″ and 69 mm on MSI MPG 322URX QD-OLED 32″.
+• Thickness is 66.5 mm on Asus ROG Strix OLED XG27UCDMG 27″ and 69 mm on MSI MPG 322URX QD-OLED 32″.

-• The weight is 7440 g on Asus ROG Strix OLED XG27UCDMG 27″ and 9600 g on MSI MPG 322URX QD-OLED 32″.
+• Weight is 7440 g on Asus ROG Strix OLED XG27UCDMG 27″ and 9600 g on MSI MPG 322URX QD-OLED 32″.

-• The volume is 14983.96354 cm³ on Asus ROG Strix OLED XG27UCDMG 27″ and 20708.556 cm³ on MSI MPG 322URX QD-OLED 32″.
+• Volume is 14983.96 cm³ on Asus ROG Strix OLED XG27UCDMG 27″ and 20708.56 cm³ on MSI MPG 322URX QD-OLED 32″.

-• The brightness (typical) is 450 nits on Asus ROG Strix OLED XG27UCDMG 27″ and 250 nits on MSI MPG 322URX QD-OLED 32″.
+• Typical brightness is 450 nits on Asus ROG Strix OLED XG27UCDMG 27″ and 250 nits on MSI MPG 322URX QD-OLED 32″.

-• Color calibration support is not available on Asus ROG Strix OLED XG27UCDMG 27″ but is available on MSI MPG 322URX QD-OLED 32″.
+• Color calibration support is available on MSI MPG 322URX QD-OLED 32″ but not on Asus ROG Strix OLED XG27UCDMG 27″.

-• The display colors are 1073 million on Asus ROG Strix OLED XG27UCDMG 27″ and 1070 million on MSI MPG 322URX QD-OLED 32″.
+• Display colors are 1073 million on Asus ROG Strix OLED XG27UCDMG 27″ and 1070 million on MSI MPG 322URX QD-OLED 32″.

-• The DisplayPort version is DisplayPort 1.4 on Asus ROG Strix OLED XG27UCDMG 27″ and DisplayPort 2.1 on MSI MPG 322URX QD-OLED 32″.
+• DisplayPort version is 1.4 on Asus ROG Strix OLED XG27UCDMG 27″ and 2.1 on MSI MPG 322URX QD-OLED 32″.

-• The number of USB ports is 4 on Asus ROG Strix OLED XG27UCDMG 27″ and 1 on MSI MPG 322URX QD-OLED 32″.
+• USB port count is 4 on Asus ROG Strix OLED XG27UCDMG 27″ and 1 on MSI MPG 322URX QD-OLED 32″.

-• The Picture-in-Picture (PiP) feature is available on Asus ROG Strix OLED XG27UCDMG 27″ but not on MSI MPG 322URX QD-OLED 32″.
+• Picture-in-Picture is available on Asus ROG Strix OLED XG27UCDMG 27″ but not available on MSI MPG 322URX QD-OLED 32″.

 Specs Comparison